POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Method

-\textbf{Text Encoding.} The process of text encoding is formed based on the text encoder $\mathbf{\Phi}_T$ transferred from the CLIP model.
+\textbf{Text Encoding.} The text encoding is performed by using the text encoder $\mathbf{\Phi}_T$ transferred from the CLIP model.
 The input of the text encoder is the prompts of pedestrian attributes which are organized as follows.
 First, the attributes are divided into $K$ groups based on the characteristics of pedestrians, as shown in Table $\ref{tab:prompt}$.
-Then, we format a prompt template for the attributes of each group.
-Finally, each prompt sentence is tokenized into an embedding using the Byte-Pair-Encoding method\footnote{\url{https://huggingface.co/transformers/v4.8.0/model_doc/clip.html}}.
-Suppose that the maximum number of words in these sentences is $L$.
+Then, we form a prompt template for the attributes of each group.
+Finally, each prompt sentence in Table $\ref{tab:prompt}$ is tokenized into an embedding using the Byte-Pair-Encoding method\footnote{\url{https://huggingface.co/transformers/v4.8.0/model_doc/clip.html}}.
+Suppose that the maximum number of words in any of these sentences is $L$.
 Then, each sentence is tokenized into a vector $\mathbf{y}_i \in \mathbb{R}^{L}$.
-For the $k$-th group, we can obtain $m$ sentence vector corresponding with $m$ prompts in this group, denoted as $\mathbf{Y}^k=[\mathbf{y}_1^k,\mathbf{y}_2^k,\cdots,\mathbf{y}_m^k] \in \mathbb{R}^{L\times m}$.
+For the $k$-th group, we can obtain $m$ sentence vectors corresponding to the $m$ prompts in this group, denoted as $\mathbf{Y}^k=[\mathbf{y}_1^k,\mathbf{y}_2^k,\cdots,\mathbf{y}_m^k] \in \mathbb{R}^{L\times m}$.
 The output of the text encoder $\mathbf{\Phi}_T$ is the learned text embeddings $\hat{\textbf{Y}}^k$ for the prompts of the $k$-th group.
 The above process can be defined as:

 where $\hat{\textbf{Y}}^k \in \mathbb{R}^{D\times m}$.

 \textbf{Many-to-Many Contrastive Loss.}